ordinaryseeker/open-religion/_pages/the-god-question.md

 </ul>
 </li>
 </ul>
-As the great Bob Dylan would say, "The answer my friend is blowing in the wind, the answer is blowing in the wind."
+As the great Bob Dylan would say, "The answer my friend is blowin' in the wind, the answer is blowin' in the wind."
 <h3>References</h3>
 Sanitation Revolution : <a href="https://www.youtube.com/watch?v=cba7di0eL8I">https://www.youtube.com/watch?v=cba7di0eL8I</a>